pnsaeta/p064/docs/FO-Numerical-FFT.md

 ## Problems

 So far, we have carefully sampled signals that go through an integral number of periods over the time we sample.
 What happens when we miss?

+### Power Spectrum
 To explore the problem, it is handy to look not at the Fourier transform of the signal but its **power spectrum**, given by $$| \tilde{f}(\nu) |^2 $$, which combines the real and imaginary parts of the Fourier transform to give a single real number for each discrete frequency.
 A little routine to compute the power spectrum is

 ~~~~ python